browserengineering/book/book/graphics.md

 [^meta-viewport]: Look at the source of this webpage.
 In the `<head>` you'll see a "viewport" `<meta>` tag.
-This tag tells the browser that the page expects mobile devices; without it, the browser assumes that the site is "desktop-only" and renders it differently, such as allowing the user to use a pinch-zoom or double-tap gesture to focus in on one part of the page.
+This tag tells the browser that the page supports mobile devices; without it, the browser assumes that the site is "desktop-only" and renders it differently, such as allowing the user to use a pinch-zoom or double-tap gesture to focus in on one part of the page.
 Once zoomed in, the part of the page visible on the screen is the "visual viewport" and the whole documents' bounds are the "layout viewport".
-This is kind of a mix between zooming and scrolling that's absent on desktop.
+This is kind of a mix between zooming and scrolling that's usually absent on desktop.

 Summary
 =======